Overview

 6. The Great Blondin

-In 1872 this world famous high wire artist made a visit to Sudbury.
+World famous high wire artist made a visit to Sudbury.
 On a rope suspended across the yard behind The Anchor in Friars Street, Blondin demonstrated his unique skills by pushing a member of the public across the abyss, in a wheel barrow.
+More about The Great Blondin.

 Thomas Gainsborough - in 1746 after his marriage to Margaret Burr, Gainsborough returned to Sudbury, specifically to 31a Friars Street, to work as a portrait painter for the local gentry and mercantile classes.